A consensus statement on AED cabinets

 Introduction

-When someone sustains a sudden cardiac arrest, prompt action by someone nearby offers their only chance of survival.
+When a person has a sudden cardiac arrest, quick action by someone nearby offers their only chance of survival.
 An immediate 999 call for an ambulance and starting cardiopulmonary resuscitation (CPR) promptly are essential.
-Most people who survive will also require a shock from a defibrillator to correct a chaotic heart rhythm.
+Many people who survive will also require a shock from a defibrillator to correct an abnormal heart rhythm.

 The earlier that shock is given, the better the person’s chance of survival.
-Studies have shown that a shock given within 3 minutes of cardiac arrest provides the best chance of survival and that even one minute of further delay reduces that chance substantially.
-In most situations, ambulance services cannot reach the scene of a cardiac arrest and deliver a shock within 3 minutes.
+Studies have shown that a shock given within three minutes of cardiac arrest provides the best chance of survival and that even one minute of further delay reduces that chance substantially.
+In most situations, ambulance services are unlikely to reach the scene of a cardiac arrest and deliver a shock within three minutes of the cardiac arrest occurring.

-For that reason there are increasing numbers of automated defibrillators available for use by members of the public.
-They are referred to as ‘public access defibrillators’.
-Using a public access defibrillator is simple - just switch the device on and follow the spoken instructions.
-They can be used effectively and safely by people who have had no prior training.
+For that reason, increasing numbers of defibrillators are available for use by members of the public.
+These devices are referred to as ‘public access defibrillators’.
+Using a public access defibrillator is simple - just switch the device on and follow the spoken/visual instructions.
+They can be used effectively and safely by people without prior training.

 Further studies have confirmed that immediate delivery of CPR combined with the early use of an automated external defibrillator by members of the public gives a person in cardiac arrest the best chance of survival.